Glock 19 Gen 3 vs Gen 4 Differences

 • Availability of Aftermarket Part

 Also, you can't overlook the legendary Glock reliability.
 Given proper care and maintenance, either Generation of Glock will serve you well.
 While there were some issues when the Gen 4 first emerged, they were quickly remedied.
-There is absolutely no reliability difference between Glock 19 Gen 3 and Gen 4 handguns.
+There is absolutely no reliability difference between Glock Gen 3 Vs. Gen 4 handguns.

 • Backstraps